 You completed your fall prep, and your gardens are all cleaned up and ready for winter.
 Now that you’ve prepped your garden for cold weather, you can enjoy the holiday seasons and look forward to spring.

 Spring is the time when plants start coming up.
 Late spring frosts can be dangerous to these new babies.
-Learn how to protect them.
+Learn how to protect them and they will reward you with years of beautiful color.
+What a wonderful investment.